BeaCox/JSS_Reader/README.md

 - [x] Solve the tag confusion problem 10.30
 - [x] **Solve the bug of not rendering 'unread' icon in time after one-click reading** 10.30
 - [x] Solve the new feed render order problem 10.30
+- [x] Add a loading component before successfully rendering the article 10.31
+- [x] Modify the style 10.31
 - [ ] Render 'star' and 'unread' icons anytime property changed
 - [ ] Change the Logo ?
 - [ ] Adapts to different sizes of devices